Staring into someone’s eyes for a prolonged period of time has the ability to affect our consciousness and cause hallucinations.

 But that is currently only a theory and seems to contrast with another possible explanation Caputo has put forward.

 Scientific American added, when visual information is missing, the brain fills in the gaps based on prior experience or expectation.
-There is still a lot that is unknown about this interesting phenomena, and Caputo agrees that his work is still in it’s infancy.
+There is still a lot that is unknown about this interesting phenomenon, and Caputo agrees that his work is still in its infancy.

-So what causes these hallucinations is still unknown and while it would be interesting to discover, maybe there are some things that modern science just cannot explain.
+So what causes these hallucinations when staring into someone’s eyes is still unknown and while it would be interesting to discover, maybe there are some things that modern science just cannot explain.
 Much love, Luke.